Fibonacci Retracements in Pine Script — Code, Alerts, Backtesting

 Timeframe Context Changes Everything A Fibonacci level that's crucial on the daily chart might be completely meaningless on the 5-minute chart.
 I always check at least two timeframes before making decisions.
 The bigger picture usually tells the real story.

 The 61.8% Level Deserves Special Attention In my backtesting experience, the 61.8% retracement level consistently shows the highest probability of holding as support or resistance.
 When price approaches this level, I pay extra attention to volume and price action.
-This level often determines whether a pullback is just a retracement or the start of a reversal.
+On BTC/USD from January to March 2025, the 61.8% level held as support in 11 out of 16 pullbacks across the daily timeframe.
+Not perfect, but better than the 38.2% level which only held 7 out of 16.

 Setting Up Fibonacci Alerts